Password (American game show): ABC: 1971–1975

+Beginning on July 15, 1974, a number of changes ensued.
+Monty Hall guest-hosted a number of weeks so that Ludden could play the game, and multiple other variations featured celebrity panels playing for charity.
+On November 18, 1974, the show ran an all-celebrity format called Password All-Stars.
+This reverted to the usual format on February 24, 1975 until the show's cancellation.

-Super Password
+19791989: Password Plus and Super Password

-On September 24, 1984, NBC brought the format back as Super Password with Bert Convy hosting; with few tweaks, gameplay remained in the Password Plus format.
-Rich Jeffries was the first announcer until November 23, 1984, and filled in for the returning Gene Wood sporadically thereafter, as did Bob Hilton.
-As noted above, the tradition of the announcers reading the passwords was reinstated midway through the show's run.

-Super Password ran until March 24, 1989, and was canceled on the same day as another NBC game show, Sale of the Century.
-In some markets in the Eastern time zone, the show was preempted by local news due to its 12:00 PM time slot.
-NBC stations in the Central and Pacific time zones usually preempted Scrabble at 11:30 for local news and aired Super Password at 11:00.
+Between 1979 and 1989, two revivals of Password aired on NBC.
+First was Password Plus, which debuted on January 8, 1979, with Ludden returning as host.
+This version added a number of changes to the main game, most notably a structure wherein each round consists of five passwords that have a common theme, and points are scored by correctly identifying what each password has in common.
+Ludden hosted until 1980, owing to complications of stomach cancer.
+Bill Cullen and Tom Kennedy both filled in for him, with the latter becoming the permanent host after Ludden's death.
+Gene Wood and Johnny Olson alternated as primary announcers on this format.

+On September 24, 1984, the show was revived for NBC under the title Super Password, with largely identical gameplay to that of Password Plus.
+This version was hosted by Bert Convy, with Rich Jeffries serving as the original announcer before Wood replaced him.
+Super Password ran until March 24, 1989.

 Million Dollar Password

 CBS picked up a new version of the show entitled Million Dollar Password, hosted by Regis Philbin, which premiered on June 1, 2008, and ran for 12 episodes over two seasons.
-The series was taped in New York and was the second million-dollar game show that Philbin has hosted (the first being the American network version Who Wants To Be A Millionaire?).
+The series was taped in New York.
 The first season was taped at the Kaufman Astoria Studios in New York City, and the second season was taped at the CBS Studio Center in Los Angeles.

 Buzzr (YouTube)

-From March 4, 2015 until June 18, 2016, the Buzzr YouTube channel had a very short-lived online reboot of Password hosted by online personality Steve Zaragoza (SourceFed) where various internet celebrities were teamed up as contestants instead of a celebrity and civilian being paired up.
+From March 4, 2015, until June 18, 2016, the Buzzr YouTube channel had an online reboot of Password hosted by Steve Zaragoza where various internet celebrities were teamed up as contestants instead of a celebrity and civilian being paired up.